littleweaver/littleweaver/Policy/policies.markdown

 ### Pay

-All members will be paid the same hourly rate.
+All members will be paid the same hourly rate of $25/hr.
 Work in excess of 40 hours in a week will be paid at a rate of 1.5 times the current rate of pay.